stefalgo/Audio-Player-Visualizer/README.md

 The current track is played twice, then a random track from the playlist is selected and played twice as well.

-**Loop + Shuffle**

-The current track loops continuously and never advances to another track.

 # license

 This project is under the [MIT License](./LICENSE)\